ICPC-TUM/website/content/icpc/during.md

 Shortly before the end, you will probably end up with some problems that did not work.
 From our experience it is better to try to get these working instead of beginning a totally new problem and ending up with a half-finished implementation when the contest ends.
-And in the end, just try to submit different versions that you believe could work.
+In the end, just try to submit different versions that you believe could work.

 ## Team Composition